What you Need to Know about Auto Enrolment Requirements

 Statutory notice: A statutory notice will tell you to comply with your duties and/or pay any contributions you have missed or are late in paying.

-Penalty notice: A fixed penalty notice may be issued if you don’t comply with statutory notices.
+Penalty notice: A fixed penalty notice may be issued if you do not comply with statutory notices.
 This is fixed at £400 and payable within a specific period.

 An escalating penalty notice can be issued for failure to comply with a statutory notice.
 This penalty has a prescribed rate of £50 to £10,000 per day depending on the number of staff you have.